mostlymaxi/my-django-vue-schematic/README.md

 ## Deploying
 Deploying will automatically set up an SSL certificate with autorenewal for https!

-1. Place any necessary environment variables into the .env file
+1. Place any necessary environment variables into the .env file (See Security section)
 2. freeze python requirements into server/requirements.txt
 3. Create a type A dns link from subdomain and www.subdomain to node ip address
     - This may also be a CNAME dns link depending on your infrastructure.